-The Challenge Label sold for 24 cents and are generally of inferior quality.
-Starr struggled to produce records and, in its final years, Sears used The Scranton Button Company to press the records using master-records from Plaza Music Company.
+The Challenge Label sold for 24 cents and is generally of inferior quality.
+Starr struggled to produce records and, in its final years, Sears used The Scranton Button Company to press the records using master records from Plaza Music Company.

 Pre-WW2 Label: This was the only label design for the record production: 1926-1930.
 Green and Gold with a Knight in Armor imagery.
 Note: Wikipedia for some reason has the record below but in black and white which is inaccurate.